Dipsingh/dipsingh.github.io/_posts/2020-5-17-ECMP-Algorithm-Analysis.md

 In the second part, We are adding numbers from `1` to `N-K`, which gives us $$ \frac{(N-K)(N-K+1))}{2} $$.

-Substituting the above to back to our original equation gives us
+Substituting the above to back into our original equation gives us

 $$
 \begin{align*}